mr-mapache/ml-registry/README.md

 # ml-registry

-The mlregistry library provides an efficient way to register and manage machine learning components, such as PyTorch models and optimizers.
+Register, manage and track machine learning components easilly, such as PyTorch models and optimizers.
 You can retrieve component metadata, inspect signatures, and ensure instance integrity through determinant hashes.

 ## Example